python/mypy/docs/source/command_line.rst

     library or specify mypy installation with the setuptools extra ``mypy[reports]``.

-.. option:: --linecount-report DIR
+.. option:: --linecount-report OUTPUT_DIR

     Causes mypy to generate a text file report documenting the functions and lines that are typed and untyped within your codebase.

-.. option:: --linecoverage-report DIR
+.. option:: --linecoverage-report OUTPUT_DIR

     Causes mypy to generate a JSON file that maps each source file's absolute filename to a list of line numbers that belong to typed functions in that file.

-.. option:: --lineprecision-report DIR
+.. option:: --lineprecision-report OUTPUT_DIR

     Causes mypy to generate a flat text file report with per-module statistics of how many lines are typechecked etc.

-.. option:: --txt-report / --xslt-txt-report DIR
+.. option:: --txt-report / --xslt-txt-report OUTPUT_DIR

     Causes mypy to generate a text file type checking coverage report.